Trade directory · Cleveland metro · Ohio

 Insurance Minimums

-Ohio requires $300,000 general liability insurance for licensed plumbers.
-Workers compensation required for employees.
-Bonding requirements vary by municipality.
+Ohio requires $300,000 general liability insurance minimum for licensed plumbers.
+Workers compensation required if employing others.

 § C · Path to license